lsarjanovic/The-Keyboard/README.md

 # The-Keyboard
-The Keyboard is a learning JavaFX project, for typing by mouse-clicking.
+The Keyboard is a learning JavaFX project for typing by mouse-clicking.
 It had also been intended as a way to learn GUI element placement, and manipulation by coding.
 TheKeyboard had been written in Notepad++.

 Project had been compiled manually, by command